Parks & Recreation Administration

 1. Boys Ranch Park & Activity Center | 2801 Forest Ridge Dr.

 This 68-acre city park is the jewel of the Bedford Parks system.
 The park has a small urban lake with a spray fountain, a 4/10th of a mile jogging path around the lake, three youth baseball fields, three youth soccer fields, two sand volleyball courts, 6 lighted recreational tennis courts and the home of Bedford's "Splash", a premier aquatic facility.
-The "BRAC" offers classrooms for rental use, a fitness room, restroom and shower facility, a game room and a common entry for the pool and center.
+The "BRAC" offers classrooms for rental use, a fitness room, restroom and shower facility, and a game room.
 In addition, there are picnic tables, grills, two practice soccer / baseball fields and three covered pavilions.
-Other features include security lighting around the lake, a physically challenged playground, shuffleboard court, a swing set by the large pavilion, fencing around the soccer fields, a roller hockey court and a fishing pier.
+Other features include security lighting around the lake, a physically challenged playground, a swing set by the large pavilion, fencing around the soccer fields, a roller hockey court and a fishing pier.

 2. Meadow Park Athletic Complex | 3200 Meadow Park